Digital Marketing Job Interview Questionaire – 52 Questions you SHOULD be prepared with

 51. Do not say your choices are limited!

 52. Your prospective employer is looking at utilizing your time to the fullest.
-Refrain from asking questions on weekend workings, etc.
+Refrain from asking questions on weekend working hours expectations, etc.

 Bonus: Can you share some examples of companies who are doing well in the digital marketing space.
 Research and look for some case studies official case studies from Google, Facebook, you should be able to find out brands who are doing really well in this space with specific stats and results